akashshinde/service-binding-operator/docs/application-author.md

 type: Opaque
 ```

-This would generate a binding secret and inject it into the workload as an environment variable or a volume mount in the path `/var/data` depending on the intent expressed in the annotations on the Custom Resource.
+This would generate a binding secret and inject it into the workload as an environment variable or a volume mount depending on the intent expressed in the annotations on the Custom Resource.

 Here's how the environment variables look like: